MaximeThoonsen/symfony-ansible/README.md

 You are done.

 <h3>How to provision your remote server</h3>
-Update the host in hosts/staging
+First update the host file in hosts/staging.
-Run your remote provisioning with the ansible-playbook command like `ansible-playbook -i provisioning/hosts/prod provisioning/playbook.yml -u root`
+Then run your remote provisioning with the ansible-playbook command like `ansible-playbook -i provisioning/hosts/prod provisioning/playbook.yml -u root`

 <h4>Errors you might encountered</h4>